Sunset and Heathfield Pump Stations and Force Main Upgrade Project

 King County also hosted an open house in March 2014 inviting members of the public to share their preferences on fencing, landscaping, and lighting at the Sunset Pump Station.
 Their input is reflected in the final selection of fencing and lighting, shared at an open house in January 2017.
 To learn more about community input throughout design, please visit the public involvement page.

 No permanent artwork installations are planned at either pump station.
 Information may be installed at a kiosk along the I-90 trail system between West Lake Sammamish Parkway Southeast and Southeast Eastgate Way.
 This signage would help educate community members about the project.

-Our team is planning to partner with local schools to educate students about wastewater.
 The County is happy to set up a site tour for classes that want to learn about their sewer service.
-Contact De’Sean Quinn at firstname.lastname@example.org or 206-477-5417 for more information.
+Contact Caryn Sengupta at email@example.com or 206-477-2514 for more information.

 King County works to build and operate facilities that benefit the local community, environment, and economy on all our projects.
 The good news is King County can now earn a certificate for these efforts, called Envision.

 The Envision program provides a framework to help measure how well an organization incorporates sustainability (environment, equity, and economy) on infrastructure projects and industrial facilities.
 This is similar to the Leadership in Energy and Environmental Design (LEED) program, which certifies occupied commercial and residential buildings.